jonnonz1/nz-statute-book/acts/public/1993/human-rights-act-1993.md

   (a) a party to the proceeding expressly applies to the Tribunal for the remedy in relation to a particular enactment; and (b) the Tribunal does not grant the remedy in relation to that enactment.
 (3) Where any party is dissatisfied with any decision of the Tribunal making a declaration under section 97, that party may appeal to the High Court against the whole or any part of that decision.
-(4) Every appeal under this section shall be made by giving notice of appeal within 30 days after the date of the giving by the Tribunal in writing of the decision to which the appeal relates.
+(4) Every appeal under this section shall be made by giving notice of appeal within 22 working days after the date of the giving by the Tribunal in writing of the decision to which the appeal relates.
 (5) In determining any appeal under this section the High Court shall have the powers conferred on the Tribunal by sections 105 and 106, and those sections shall apply accordingly with such modifications as are necessary.
 (6) In its determination of any appeal, the court may— (a) confirm, modify, or reverse the order or decision appealed against, or any part of that order or decision: